brenda-wanjiku/pitch/README.md

 If you need any clarifications or have feedback on this project , contact the author at brendawanjiku@gmail.com

 # License
-This software is Licensed under MIT license Copyright (2018) brenda-wanjiku
+This software is Licensed under MIT license Copyright (2018) https://raw.githubusercontent.com/brenda-wanjiku/pitch/master/LICENSE